 I'm not suggesting we have chocolate for breakfast EVERY day.
-But on those special days - and there are a lot of them coming up - consider these Gluten Free Crepes with Chocolate Hazelnut Sauce.
+But on those special days - and there are a lot of them coming up - consider these Chocolate Hazelnut Crepes.

-I don't know why making crepes has always intimidated me.
+Have you ever made crepes?
+I don't know why making them has always intimidated me.
 It is very easy and not all that different from making pancakes or waffles.

 Although I made these crepes gluten-free, feel free to substitute regular flour if you don't have a family member that is gluten-free.

 What are Crepes?